the-magic-methods/djan-games/README.md

 &nbsp;
 ## **Getting Started:**
 &nbsp;
-Link to the game:
+Link to the game: https://shielded-spire-28536.herokuapp.com/ &nbsp;
-&nbsp;
-## **Next Steps:**
+## **Future Enhancements:**
-&nbsp;
-Future Enhancements will include:<br>
--ability to see other signed up users' high scores -ability to add high score directly from playable games -A.I. logic for tic tac toe
+- ability to see other signed up users' high scores
+- ability to add high score directly from playable games
+- A.I. logic for tic tac toe